xeroctl batches

 When more results exist beyond the current page, a hint is printed showing the

 last batch ID to use as the --after cursor.
+List sort order is not

 Get Batch